-Bob and I met in a seniors’ home, engaged in a scandalous (to some!) whirlwind romance, and married in a church wedding two months later.
-And I say with great joy, “living happily ever after.”
+Bob and I met in a seniors’ home and engaged in a scandalous (to some!) whirlwind romance.
+We married in a church wedding two months later.
+And I say with great joy, “are living happily ever after.”

 We heartily recommend this rather innovative approach to the shadowy years of what some might describe as “old age.”

-I had lived in a seniors’ home for a year thinking I had found a contented way of life until Bob moved in across the hall of my fourth-floor suite; my new neighbour.
+I had lived in a seniors’ home for a year thinking I had found a contented way of life until Bob moved in across the hall of my fourth-floor suite and was my new neighbour.

 I soon became aware that what I had thought was contentedness was only an empty shell for wasting away the remaining years left to me.

-We discovered, to our amazement, the many coincidences in our lives including similar English heritages with our mothers both trained in piano and violin, and for a part of our childhood living quite close, Bob on a farm near Fort Qu’Appelle, and me on a farm near Qu’Appelle, but actually only 10 miles apart.
+We discovered, to our amazement, the many coincidences in our lives including similar English heritages with our mothers both trained in piano and violin.
+For a part of our childhood we were living quite close, Bob on a farm near Fort Qu’Appelle, and me on a farm near Qu’Appelle, but actually only 10 miles apart.

 Both of us, because of dire economic necessities, attended university in middle age, and of all things, we both began new careers in high schools in the fall term of 1972.

-We recognize that having a driving license is a unique luxury especially when we have had the urge to go out late at night for a burger or an ice cream sundae.
+Having a driving license is a unique luxury, especially when we have had the urge to go out late at night for a burger or an ice cream sundae.
 We know it won’t last, but we will deal with it somehow whenever Bob must give up his license.